pearsonca/scala-commsim/index.md

 context and variation.
 For those phenomena, lumping elements into the same categorical types can be an unreliable assumption.

-One such questionable application is *dark networks* - the social network representation of covert groups, often used to model criminal organizations.
+One such questionable application is *dark networks* - the social network representation of covert groups, often used as a means to model criminal organizations.
 By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is not the phenomena.
 The phenomena is the interactions between and individual changes in the members of that covert enterprise over the life of their collaboration, and the effect those have internal and external to that organization.
 Indeed, these are the observations we actually make - not some network - and the outcomes we actually care to understand.
-Further complicated such a treatment, these groups exist as foreground alongside a background population.
+Further complicating such a treatment, these groups exist as foreground alongside a background population, with the populations largely indistinguishable.

 We should expect that representing such groups as a concise set of equations is an implausible task, and as such we propose that concise mathematical models are the wrong formal representation.
 Rather, concise *programmatic* models are a useful and practical representation.
 This approach is not new; it is essentially advocating for agent-based modeling.
 We reiterate some insights from the software engineering discipline on how to proceed in a reuse-able, replicable fashion, and discard some past emphasis on embedding those agents in a network.